AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-actions/change-a-forms-locale.md

    >**Reminder**
    >
    >
-   >Remember to&nbsp; [approve the landing page draft](../../../../product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md)&nbsp;created by the form changes.
+   >Remember to  [approve the landing page draft](../../../../product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md) created by the form changes.

 1.
 1. That's that!
 People can see date/time being displayed in the correct locale.